 At Danske Bank, we have made major strategic commitments to leading international frameworks, thereby expressing our commitment to transition our business activities to net zero.
 In 2019, we became a signatory of the UN Principles for Responsible Banking, and during 2020 and 2021 we became members of the Net-Zero Asset Owner Alliance. the Net Zero Asset Manager Initiative and the Net-Zero Banking Alliance.
-These commitments require us to align our core strategy, governance, lending and investments with the objectives of the UN Sustainable Development Goals and to set ambitious intermediate targets in line with the best available scientific research while continuously reporting on execution and progress towards becoming net zero by 2050 or sooner.
+These commitments require us to align our core strategy, governance, lending and investments with the objectives of the UN Sustainable Development Goals and to set ambitious intermediate targets in line with the best available scientific research while continuously reporting on execution and progress towards becoming net zero by 2050 or within our activities as well as for our own operations.
+And to ensure that our efforts are consistent with the goals of the Paris Agreement, we have sent our targets to the Science Based Targets initiative to validate that our methodologies are based on the latest scientific research and that our targets are in alignment with limiting global warming to 1.5°C.